 But before you become the next Jeff Bezos (and definitely before you quit your job!), it’s worth spending some time to think about a business plan.
 In this article, we’ll dive into the key elements of an e-commerce business plan, which is very different than writing a traditional business plan.

-Exclusive Bonus:Download our brand new research report on our top 32 e-commerce niches.
-Complete with our proprietary profitability analysis.
+Exclusive Bonus:Download our brand new research report on our top 50 ecommerce niches.
+Complete with our market opportunity analysis & Amazon sales.
 Grab a FREE copy today.

 Why You Should Take the Time to Write a Business Plan

 We know that starting an e-commerce business is exciting and it can be tempting to jump right in, without constructing a business plan.
 READ: PLEASE DON’T DO THIS.

 Taking the time to write a business plan might seem like a lot of work but it can save you a lot of time and money in the long-run by better preparing you for potential challenges and opportunities that you’ll face as a first time entrepreneur.

 When writing a business plan, YOU are your target audience!
 The point of a business plan is to help you get your ideas down on paper – so don’t worry about making it fancy or excessively long.

 So what should one hope to get out of a business plan?